-Applicable to Facilities in the Petroleum and Coal Products Manufacturing Industry
+Applicable to Facilities in the Chemical Manufacturing Industry

-EPA evaluated Federal and state regulations that address the potential for release of hazardous substances to the range of environmental media that may be affected by a release from a facility in the Petroleum and Coal Products Manufacturing industry.
+EPA evaluated Federal and state regulations that address the potential for release of hazardous substances to the range of environmental media that may be affected by a release from a facility in the Chemical Manufacturing industry.
 EPA found that a comprehensive regulatory framework has developed since the enactment of CERCLA.
-Federal statutes such as the CAA, CWA, TSCA, RCRA, and the Emergency Planning and Community Right-to-Know Act (EPCRA) are applicable across the entire industry and lay the foundation for this regulatory framework.
+Federal statutes such as the CAA, CWA, TSCA, RCRA, and EPCRA are applicable across the entire industry and lay the foundation for this regulatory framework.
 Specific regulations are discussed in the background document according to the affected media that the regulations address: air pollution, water pollution, emergency planning and response, hazardous substances management, and hazardous and non-hazardous waste management and disposal.
-This background document is located in the docket for this rulemaking.
+This background document is available in the docket for this rulemaking.51